-The need of a gear shift lever is eliminated on cars equipped with finger tip control except should it be desired to shift the transmission when the engine is not running.
-A shifting lever held to the right hand front door lock pillar by a small strap is provided for this purpose.
-By removing the cover in the floor mat, which exposes the top of the transmission control, the shifting lever can be put in place and any desired shift made after the clutch pedal has been depressed.
-The toggle switch on the se'ector switch housing should be turned off while the shifting lever is in place.
+The need of a gear shift lever is eliminated on cars equipped with finger tip control, except should it be desired to shift the transmission when the engine is not running.
+A shifting lever is included in the tool kit for this purpose.
+By removing the cover in the floor mat, which exposes the top of the transmis¬sion control, the shifting lever can be put in place and any desired shift made after the clutch pedal has been depressed.
+The toggle switch on the selector switch housing should be turned off while the shifting lever is in place.

 The brakes are operated on all four wheels either by depressing the right foot pedal or pulling backward on the hand lever located to the left of the clutch pedal.
 The engine speed is controlled by the foot accelerator.
-The engine idling speed is automatically increased when the engine is cold to prevent stalling.
+The engine idling speed is automatically increased to prevent stalling when the engine is cold.

-The lights on the car are operated by the main lighting switch, which is the knob to the left of the instrument group, the instrument light switch located under the instrument panel just to the right of the instrument group, the front compartment flood light switch located under the instrument panel to the right of the ash tray, the driving light control switch on the toe board to the left of the clutch pedal, the dome lamp switch located on the right hand center pillar, and the stop lamp switch.
+The lights on the car are operated by the main lighting switch, which is the knob to the left of the instrument group, the front compartment flood light switch located under the instrument panel to the right of the ignition switch, the driving light control switch on the toe board to the left of the clutch pedal, the dome lamp switch located on the dome lamp, and the stop lamp switch.

 The main lighting switch has three positions.
 Parking, city driving and country driving are obtained as the knob is turned.

-When the main lighting switch is in the city or country driving position the driving light control (foot) switch becomes effective.
-By pressing this control button and releasing it the headlamp beams may be deflected to the city driving position immediately in front of the car or to the country driving position in which the light will be projected a considerable distance ahead of the car.
+When the main lighting switch is in the city or country driving position, the driving light control (foot) switch becomes effective.
+By pressing this control button and releasing it the headlamp beams may be deflected to the city driving position immediately in front of the car, or to the country driving position in which the light will be projected a considerable distance ahead of the car.
 (See page 37 for Adjustment of Headlamps.)